Skip to table of contents

 Overview and Philosophy

 The University of Oklahoma College of Dentistry students pursuing the Doctor of Dental Surgery and Dental Hygiene degree are aspiring to a profession in which full participation in the learning environment is an essential component of lifelong learning and aligns with accreditation and licensing standards.
 Professional development dictates that students are expected to make their education program their highest priority.
 Attendance and participation are expected in all educational activities, and any other additional sessions specified by the College of Dentistry.
-Attendance and participation will be assessed and documented through the COD Absence Request Form.

 Attendance and Punctuality Expectations